bobanetwork/v3-boba/README_devnet.md

 local development stack:

 > git submodule init
-> git submodule update --recursive
+> git submodule update --recursive --init

-Note that the Erigon and Op-geth repositories will pull in a large amount of test data, so ensure that you have sufficient disk space (at least 18 GiB).
+Note that the Erigon and op-geth repositories will pull in a large amount of test data, so ensure that you have sufficient disk space (at least 18 GiB).

 > cd erigon